Word Around The Park

 Should I add a supplement or switch foods entirely?

 Start with a high-quality, gut-supportive food as your foundation.
-If your current food is low in digestible protein, lacks beneficial fiber sources, or includes ingredients your dog doesn’t tolerate well, a food switch may help.
-Targeted supplements like probiotics can be useful for extra support during transitions, occasional digestive upset, or periods of stress.
-Again, a dog’s digestive enzymes are produced by the body, primarily the pancreas, and are not supplied by the food in any meaningful way.
+If your current food lacks digestible protein, beneficial fiber sources, or includes ingredients your dog doesn't tolerate well, a food switch is worth prioritizing.
+The Gut Support Bundle is useful for extra support during transitions, occasional digestive upset, or periods of stress.

 Do puppies need special gut health support?